Himali-Malvawala/learnnextauth/README.md

-## This project is amde using NextAuth.js for authentication and TailwindCSS for styling.
+## This project is made using NextAuth.js for authentication and TailwindCSS for styling.